cydia2020/dodgypilot/readme.md

 This fork:
 1. Disables openpilot sounds.
 (Car will chime differently based on the severity of the alert if dodgypilot wants attention. openpilot sounds can be re-enabled by a toggle in the comma device's settings)
 2. Supports ZSS.
+3. Has end-to-end longitudinal support for the comma two.
+4. Backports the new driving model to the comma two.
-3. Disables the uploader.
+5. Disables the uploader.
 (UI API still active to maintain ease of maintenance)
-4. Keeps factory LDA and SWS on Toyota/Lexus.
+6. Keeps factory LDA and SWS on Toyota/Lexus.
-5. Displays radarState readings on the onroad UI.
+7. Displays radarState readings on the onroad UI.
-6. Improves screen brightness handling by linking it with your headlights.
+8. Improves screen brightness handling by linking it with your headlights.
 To use this feature, go to settings, and turn on `Use Linked Brightness`.
-7. Allows openpilot to be engaged even if adaptive cruise control is disabled.
+9. Allows openpilot to be engaged even if adaptive cruise control is disabled.
 To use this feature, go to settings, and turn on `Allow Normal Cruise Control`.
-8. Allows switching between openpilot Long and stock ACC, requires SmartDSU.
+10. Allows switching between openpilot Long and stock ACC, requires SmartDSU.
 To use this, go to settings, and turn on `Use Stock ACC`.
-9. Does not clear car parameters on startup, this improves startup speed and helps with params faults on startup.
+11. Does not clear car parameters on startup, this improves startup speed and helps with params faults on startup.
 To reset car parameters, go to settings, and press `RESET CAR RECOGNITION`.
-10. Improves Toyota/Lexus lateral control with the new torque controller. (please open an issue if your car doesn't work well with this.
+12. Improves Toyota/Lexus lateral control with the new torque controller. (please open an issue if your car doesn't work well with this.
 Torque controller can be disabled by a toggle in your comma device's settings.)
-11. Improves stop-and-go performance, reduce acceleration oscillation.
+13. Improves stop-and-go performance, reduce acceleration oscillation.
-12. Allows low cruise speed override (stolen from DragonPilot).
+14. Allows low cruise speed override (stolen from DragonPilot).
 To use this, ensure that you have a vehicle that's capable of openpilot longitudinal control, go to settings, and enable `Cruise Speed Override`.
 When engaging under approximately 43.2km/h (45-46 km/h on the HUD), dodgypilot will set its cruise speed to the vehicle's current travel speed.
-13. Allows the driver to change openpilot's follow distance on Toyota/Lexus with openpilot longitudinal control (and SmartDSU if the user has a TSS-P vehicle, please use [this](https://github.com/wocsor/panda/commit/0c10024d5250c737d5ae6b00f8d7c3341896b71f) firmware for your SmartDSU).
+15. Allows the driver to change openpilot's follow distance on Toyota/Lexus with openpilot longitudinal control (and SmartDSU if the user has a TSS-P vehicle, please use [this](https://github.com/wocsor/panda/commit/0c10024d5250c737d5ae6b00f8d7c3341896b71f) firmware for your SmartDSU).
 (Stolen from @krkeegan)(Image below is an aRTiSt's iMprEsSioN)
 ![Distance Indicator](/follow_distance_indicator.png)
-14. Respects the Powertrain Control Module, and does not cancel cruise control when it is not necessary. (e.g. brake press)
+16. Respects the Powertrain Control Module, and does not cancel cruise control when it is not necessary. (e.g. brake press)
-15. Allows the device's display to be turned off after 60 seconds of inactivity (no touch input).
+17. Allows the device's display to be turned off after 60 seconds of inactivity (no touch input).
 (Stolen from @sunnyhaibin)
-16. Includes a vehicle selection feature, allows users without access to a comma power to set the car model manually. (stolen from @sunnypilot) (Settings -> Fingerprint)
+18. Includes a vehicle selection feature, allows users without access to a comma power to set the car model manually. (stolen from @sunnypilot) (Settings -> Fingerprint)
-17. Able to utilise the comma pedal to enable stop-and-go with stock longitudinal on TSS-P cars.
+19. Able to utilise the comma pedal to enable stop-and-go with stock longitudinal on TSS-P cars.

 ## Support dodgypilot
 Thank you for using dodgypilot, if you would like to buy me a coffee, please use the link below.